Fetching latest release...

 • 1 Valiance and 1 Render per wave will usually be the way to go unless you have another source of a 60s version of these buffs (eg. Abyssal Prisoner has 60s Render in his CS)

-If you are having trouble reaching knockdown with your skills, you may choose to arrange your companions in a way where the Elemental Support will be on your dps.
-Companion skills are based on the stats of the character they are equipped to, so they will do more damage on your dps than on your supports.
+If you are having trouble reaching knockdown with your skills, you may choose to arrange your companions in a way where the Elemental Support will be on your DPS.
+Companion skills are based on the stats of the character they are equipped to, so they will do more damage on your DPS than on your supports.

 • Bear: Precious is a Blaze Support companion with a unique skill that ignores the target’s defense.
 On a fire team, it is possible for the bear to damage cap which is a rare thing for a companion to be able to do.
 This will fill the knockdown gauge a lot.
 Use this to your advantage if necessary.

 Q5 Wave 2 has a powerful nuke that can kill most players without enough HP.
 If you are having trouble surviving, see if you can fit a Ripper (reduces enemy attack) companion to mitigate the damage without sacrificing Valiance or Render.
+This isn't recommended when going for higher SSS+ or X rank scores, but can help when you are still newer to Q5 and going for your first SSS+1 score.

 Character Skill Gauge

-You generally want characters with fast-filling gauges in order to fit your support’s CS before or to trigger knockdown, and to have your dps do double CS inside knockdown.
+You generally want characters with fast-filling gauges in order to fit your support’s CS before or to trigger knockdown, and to have your DPS do double CS inside knockdown.
 Max ascended characters get a gauge reduction, so this is usually required at this point.
 It is important to know what contributes to gauge filling.

-• Getting hit - 50 points
+1 hit - 50 points

-• Skills - 250 points
+• Weapon Skills - 250 points

 • Companion - 400 points

 Using Celebratory Yuzuki as an example, he has a base 1440 B Gauge, but at max ascension, he has an 1152 C Gauge.
 Using both weapon skills and a companion will contribute 900 points to the gauge, so he’s almost there but needs 252 points to fill it.
-Depending on your situation he might be able to get enough auto attacks or take some hits (6 attacks/hits total).
+Depending on your situation he might be able to get enough auto attacks or take some hits.
 If he is using a proficient weapon, he may get lucky with 1 or 2 multi-hit AAs (auto attacks) and fill the gauge pretty quickly.
 If not using a proficient weapon, it will take a bit longer.

 Let’s look at two amazing supports.